Own-Data-Privateer/hoardy-web/README.md

 - [the `Hoardy-Web` WebExtension add-on](./extension/) collects data as browser gives it, without any data normalization and conversion (when possible),

-- both `Hoardy-Web` and [the simple archiving server](./simple_server/) write those dumps to disk as-is (with optional compression),
+- both `Hoardy-Web` and [the `hoardy-web-sas` simple archiving server](./simple_server/) write those dumps to disk as-is (with optional compression),

-- meanwhile, all data normalization, massaging, post-processing, and extraction of useful values is delegated to [the `hoardy-web` tool](./tool/), which also does not overwrite any WRR files, ever.
+- meanwhile, all data normalization, massaging, post-processing, and extraction of useful values is delegated to [the `hoardy-web` CLI tool](./tool/), which also does not overwrite any WRR files.

-`Hoardy-Web` expects you to treat your older pre-`Hoardy-Web` archives you want to convert to WRR similarly:
+`Hoardy-Web` expects you to treat your older pre-`WRR` archives you want to convert to WRR similarly:

 - `hoardy-web import` them into a separate directory, but
 - leave your original `mitmproxy` (or whatever) dumps alone (on an external backup drive, if you lack disk space on your machine).